tanmay-mohanty-ignited/Engage22-FaceX/README.md

 [Video Demonstration](https://www.youtube.com/watch?v=jnighVuerLs)

+I have added the resultant image and video of the processes I demonstrated in the above video in the Results Folder

 Please check out my blog as well, to know about the process I followed to develop this prototype from ideation phase to working model.